+Why is gorilla trekking so expensive?
 Ever wondered why trekking mountain gorillas is damn costly?
 An encounter with the world’s largest and most endangered primate species in wilderness is without doubt one of the most expensive wildlife encounter not only in Africa but world over.
-With Rwanda presenting itself as the most expensive option following its hike to 1500$ per permit, followed by Uganda at 600$ per permit and D.R.
+With Rwanda presenting itself as a luxury gorilla trekking destination following its hike to 1500$ per gorilla permit, followed by Uganda, a budget gorilla trekking destination with permits at 600$ per permit and D.R.
 Congo maintaining itself as the most affordable option with her permit at 400$.

-This however, doesn’t imply that the activity is only for the rich, but rather for those who understand the beauty and awe of meeting some of the world’s remaining mountain gorilla species in the wilderness, and the joy of being in the midst of a dynamic gorilla family is worth all the dollars paid and the strenuous hikes endured to reach the gorillas.
+This however, doesn’t imply that the activity is only for the rich, but rather for those who understand the beauty and awe of meeting some of the world’s remaining mountain gorilla species in the wilderness.
+The joy of being in the midst of a dynamic gorilla family is worth all the dollars paid and the strenuous hikes endured to reach the gorillas.
 Below are some of the reasons why it is essential to maintain gorilla permits at a high cost.

 Mountain gorillas are endangered species